herdiagusthio/flight-search-system/README.md

 The system uses a concurrent scatter-gather pattern for optimal performance:

 1. **Scatter Phase** - Simultaneously send requests to all providers
-   - Each provider runs in its own goroutine
+   - Each provider runs in parallel for optimal performance
    - Individual timeout enforcement (2s default)
-   - Context cancellation support
+   - Graceful request cancellation when timeout is reached

 2. **Gather Phase** - Collect results as they arrive
    - Wait for all providers or global timeout (5s default)